NolanSmug/NYC-Subway-Journey-Game/README.md

 # Nolan Cyr
-## CS 2300 Module 1 Open-Ended Project – Subway Navigator: NYC Edition
+## CS 2300 Module 1 Open-Ended Project – Subway Shuffle: A Randomized NYC Journey

 ## Summary of Program
 This is a game where a player is placed into a random NYC subway station,